Vacation is a time for people to let loose and relax. This often involves alcohol. So, what happens if your vacation escapades result in DUI charges?

 DUI Charges While Visiting Florida

-If your summer vacation to Florida was soiled by a DUI arrest, our attorneys at Monroe & King, P.A. can help.
+If your summer vacation to Florida was soiled by a DUI arrest, our attorneys at First Coast Criminal Defense can help.
 We want to help make fighting your charge as easy as possible, and do everything in our power to prevent you from having to return to Florida for your case.
 Contact us today to share more about your arrest: call (904) 474-3115 or click here to request a consultation, and we will reach out to you.